Frugal Females Today

 What do you do to save money?

-It has been years since in knew what “extra” money was.
+It has been years since I knew what “extra” money was.
 It seems like no one has a disposable income like they used to.
 Most are just like me; getting by from month to month and trying not to go over-budget.
-I have a few ideas and suggestions to changing your family’s economy to help: to become the good wife in The Good Earth.
+I have a few ideas and suggestions for changing your family’s economy to help: to become the good wife in The Good Earth.

 We got rid of regular TV and cable 4 years ago.
 Why pay the price they are asking when you can get Hulu Plus or Netflix for just $9 to $18 per month?
 This what we did and we haven’t missed the regular TV broadcasts with the unreasonable commercial barrage every 5 to 10 minutes.
 All you need is Internet access.

-If you really don’t want to get rid of the cable or dish you have but you notice that the price has been steadily going up over several months, call and complain.
+If you really don’t want to get rid of the Cable or Dish you have but you notice that the price has been steadily going up over several months, call and complain.
 Tell them you are considering another company or canceling altogether and they will offer a savings package.
-They really don’t want to loose valued customers and will cut your bill by nearly half if you call them.
+They really don’t want to lose valued customers and will cut your bill by nearly half if you call them.

 If you have children or grandchildren, you need to get the Kindle Fire.
 Children’s books are in color and it’s just not the same without the color.
 That’s my recommendation.